gregpalmr/alluxio-secure-hadoop/README.md

      alluxio fs ls -R /tmp/customer

-After running the SELECT * FROM default.customer ...
-Trino query, Alluxio should have cached the results and you can verify that by seeing the "100%" column in the output of the "alluxio fs ls" command, as shown below:
+After running the "SELECT * FROM default.customer" Trino query, Alluxio should have cached the results and persisted the data files in the HDFS under store.
+You can verify that the files with the "PRESISTED" indicator and verify that the data was cached with the "100%" indicator in the output of the "alluxio fs ls" command, as shown below:

      $ alluxio fs ls -R /tmp/customer
      -rw-r--r--  root root 7602505 PERSISTED 12-22-2023 20:52:00:767 100% /tmp/customer/20231222_205127_00006_f8rsr_e18c7e4a-5aea-487f-9a2d-a37f3afa5ff8

+#### Step 2.
+Verify that Alluxio persisted the data to HDFS

+Open a bash session to the Hadoop Namenode container and run the "hdfs dfs -ls" command to view the new data files in HDFS.
+Use the following commands:

+     docker exec -it hadoop-namenode bash

+     sudo su - user1

+     echo changeme123 | kinit

+     hdfs dfs -ls /tmp/customer

+The results of the "hdfs dfs -ls" command show the data files created by Alluxio:

+     $ hdfs dfs -ls /tmp/customer
+     Found 1 items
+     -rw-r--r--   1    7602505 2023-12-22 20:52 /tmp/customer/20231222_205127_00006_f8rsr_e18c7e4a-5aea-487f-9a2d-a37f3afa5ff8

 <a name="use_yarn"/></a>
 ### &#x1F536; Use MapReduce2/YARN with the Alluxio virtual filesystem